sims2010wow/Whisper-Audio-Transcriber/README.md

 ## 🔧 Features
 - Auto-detects all `.wav` & `.m4a` files in a folder
 - Skips files that already have transcripts
-- Writes file timestamp and real-time of recording for each line in transcript
+- Writes elapsed time and real-time of recording for each line in transcript
 - Outputs human-readable transcripts with 12-hour clock format

 ## Before Running